Volunteer Opportunities

 www.urbaned.org

-Provides technology driven education, information and skills to low-income residents from early childhood through adulthood.
-It’s STEM Academy Program , for adults ages 18-35, offers certifications that enable students to move from minimum wage jobs into careers in IT.
-Located in SE DC.
+Based in SE DC, Urban Ed provides technology driven education, information and skills to low-income residents from early childhood through adulthood.
+Its STEM Academy Program, for adults ages 18-35, offers certifications that enable students to move from minimum wage jobs into careers in IT.
+To read about their accomplishments click HERE.

 We Are Family